forestgrape/coronavirus/index.md

 - published, including raw data

 __Note__:
 These are unchecked proposals and should be carefully supervised.
 Ideally methods are __first simulated__, e.g. by methods described in the section [Particle Dynamics in Respiratory Tract](#particles).
-Anything that could alter/increase the natural airflow and thus possibly the distribution of viruses could cause irritations and infections in new locations.
+Anything that alters the natural airflow and thus possibly the distribution of viruses could cause irritations and infections in new locations.
 Methods likely doing this (e.g. High Flow Therapy) will not be further discussed here. <!-- todo add ref-->

 #### increase the mucus flow
 Increase the mucus flow and clearance by increasing the humidity [Hong](#hong), [Hasani](#hasani) This prevents the accumulation of viral loaded and dry mucus early on.
 This in turn should both increase the well-being as well as the overall prognosis.

-__Caution__: If there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution of virus parts and therefore an additional irritation.
+__Caution__: If there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution of virus parts and therefore an additional inflammation/irritation.
 While immune suppresive are generally discouraged, because they could yield a diminished immune reaction and possibly yield prolonged virus spread, in this situation they can be appropriate.

 * heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneumomia patients around the world receive successful treatment.
     __Benefit__: This increases both the [humidity](#hong) and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt). __Risk__: general risks of invasive ventilation, temporary irritation due to liquefying of mucus.

-* a heated humidifier stand-alone (i.e.) with no ventilator. __Benefit__: Increase humidity and thus mucus flow and easy to use with an oxygen mask. __Risk__: temporary irritation due to liquefying of mucus.
+* a heated humidifier stand-alone i.e. as above but with no ventilator. __Benefit__: Increase humidity and thus mucus flow and easy to use with an oxygen mask. __Risk__: temporary irritation due to liquefying of mucus.

-* increasing the humidity in the entire room, increases the mucus flow too, as shown by [Hasani and colleagues](#hasani). __Benefit__: Simple use and a slight increase in mucus flow.  __Risk__: Some irritation due to liquefying can be possible.
+* Increasing the humidity in the entire room, increases the mucus flow too, as shown by [Hasani and colleagues](#hasani). __Benefit__: Simple use and a slight increase in mucus flow.  __Risk__: Some irritation due to liquefying can be possible.
 "Well tested" in tropical clima zones around the world.

-* Steam inhalation in the traditional way with a pot of hot water and a towel could help too.
-L. Use in early phase only since the steam may further irritate the mucous membranes. __Benefit__: Simple use and a temporary increase in mucus flow. __Risk__: Start with short times and see how the body reacts, then the risks should be little.
+* Steam inhalation in the traditional way with a pot of hot water and a towel can help too.
+Careful handling:
+    - The steam inhaled should not be very hot, so some distance to the hot water is required.
+    - Start carefully and see how the body reacts
+    - Use in early phase/not severe cases only since the steam may further irritate the mucous membranes.
+    - Careful handling of the hot pot: A solid stand/table is recommended.

+    __Benefit__: Simple use and a temporary increase in mucus flow. __Risk__:  If handled carefully the risks should be little.
+Irritation due to liquefying the mucus or because to hot steam is inhaled is possible.

 #### reduce the spread of viruses
 reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis][simulate first what happens]